-Karnataka elections 2018: Why the BSP has a winning chance in Kollegal?
+Karnataka elections 2018: Why the BSP has a chance to win Kollegal?

 This year, the alliance between prime minister HD Deve Gowda's Janata Dal (Secular) and Mayawati's BSP may be a big boost for the BSP.
 But the alliance may not help Mahesh in Kollegal because the JD (S) has negligible Vokkaliga votes.
 Even if BSP's Mahesh gets 3 per cent Vokkaliga votes, he may not match the winning margin.

 According to psephologist Mahadeva Prakash, N Mahesh is very strong in Kollegal.
-He has organised very well.
+He has organised the party very well.
 He may win this time.
 Also, BJP has its advantage, if former MLA Nanjunda Swamy contests the elections.
 He will garner Dalit votes and may get Lingayat, backward classes votes which is crucial for the winning election.

 "No doubt, Dalit votes will be split among BSP, BJP and Congress, Lingayat and backward classes votes will play a crucial role.
 Either BJP or BSP may spring a surprise in this elections, says Mahadeva Prakash."